carlini/audio_adversarial_examples/README.md

 ```

 ### With Nvidia-GPU support:
-3. Install the NVIDIA Container Toolkit
+3. Install the NVIDIA Container Toolkit.
 This step will only work on Linux and is only necessary if you want GPU support.
 As far as I know it's not possible to use a GPU with docker under Windows/Mac.
 On Ubuntu/Debian/Linux-Mint etc. you can install it with the following commands: